Thakshin4/DeweyDecimalTrainer/README.md

 3. Build and run the application.

-4. Start your training by clicking on the "Start Training" button.
+4. To initiate your training, simply click the "Start Training" button.

 ## Usage

+- From the menu, choose your desired training exercise.

-- Click the "Start Training" button to begin your training session.
+- Click the "Start" button to commence your training session.

-- Drag and drop the call numbers in the correct order.
+- Use the drag-and-drop functionality to rearrange the call numbers into the correct order.

-- Click the "Check Order" button to verify your sorting and earn points.
+- Aim to improve your best time with each practice.

 ## Gamification Features

-This app incorporates gamification to enhance the learning experience.
-Gamification features include:
+This app employs gamification techniques to make the learning experience more engaging and enjoyable.
+The gamification features include:

-- Points System: Earn points for correctly sorted call numbers.
+- **Timer**: Challenge yourself to achieve your best time while sorting call numbers.
+The app records your time to encourage improvement.

-- Rewards: Get positive feedback for accurate sorting.
+- **Rewards**: Receive positive feedback and validation for accurately sorting call numbers, motivating you to continue practicing.

 ## Acknowledgments

-- The Dewey Decimal Classification system is a widely used library classification system developed by Melvil Dewey.
+- The Dewey Decimal Classification system, developed by Melvil Dewey, is one of the most widely used library classification systems globally, and this app aims to make it more accessible for learners.

-- The app design and development were inspired by the need for interactive tools in library science education.
+- The design and development of this app were inspired by the growing need for interactive tools in the field of library science education, offering an innovative way to practice and learn about the Dewey Decimal Classification system.